CrossRef/event-data-user-guide/docs/sources/twitter.md

 ## Edits / Deletion

 Some tweets are deleted by their authors after they are published.
 We observe single-digit percentage deletion rates in Event Data.
-Twitter publishes a stream deleted tweet IDs, which we check against our database.
+Twitter publishes a stream of deleted tweet IDs, which we check against our database.
 If we find that a tweet has been deleted, we will edit the Event:

  - The `updated` field is set to indicate the timestamp when we took the action.
  - The `updated_type` field is set to `deleted`.